The 11 Best Small Business LinkedIn Pages We've Seen

 A colorful banner image, rich description, and multiple specialties help the ePac Flexible Packaging Page stand out from the competition.
 They associate their community with hashtags #digitalprinting and #flexiblepackaging and also take care to list our their multiple North American locations.

 One look at its LinkedIn banner image tells you exactly where home insurance company Lemonade is located.
 Their team leverages Associate Hashtags, a unique CTA button at the top of their Page, and an authentic voice to gain attention and trust from key audience members.

 Devex is a development platform with a simple and straightforward tagline, stated clearly on their LinkedIn Page: Do good.
 Do it well.
 The Devex Page is crisp, clean, and bold, and the company has earned a strong reputation for sharing videos highlighting the stories of real clients and employees.

 Ranked by Forbes as one of the Best Small Companies, this provider of accounting software shares helpful content regularly and offers an outstanding experience in the 'Life' tab, which is headed by an inviting banner announcing that at FreshBooks, "It's Bring Yourself to Work Day."
 They also make good use of their Overview section by pointing visitors to their blog, careers site, and another social account.

 There are endless opportunities to make your small business LinkedIn Page stand out among the crowd.
 Whether you give it a visual facelift by updating your logo and banner image, or spend time optimizing your company description with relevant keywords, showing your Page a little TLC can go a long way.
 When in doubt, return to this list of outstanding small business LinkedIn Pages for inspiration.

-For more guidance on getting the most out of your LinkedIn Page as a small business owner, visit our LinkedIn Page Best Practices site.
+For more guidance on getting the most out of your LinkedIn Page as a small business owner, download the LinkedIn Pages Action Plan for Small Businesses.